 Women and girls are particularly affected.
 Girls’ schools are 26 percent more likely to close due to safety concerns than boys’ schools.
 Additionally, girls are significantly more prone to being harassed on their way to school, Nyamandi said.
 About 85 percent of the 3.5 million Afghan children out of school are girls, according to the Afghan government.

 Actually getting girls into school is the biggest obstacle women’s education in Afghanistan faces currently.
-A recent report by Human Rights Watch, I Won’t Be Doctor, and One Day You’ll Be Sick, explains that access is limited because of discriminatory attitudes.
+A recent report by Human Rights Watch, I Won’t Be a Doctor, and One Day You’ll Be Sick, explains that access is limited because of discriminatory attitudes.
 One-third of girls are married before age 18, and are expected to drop out.
 Over 80 percent of teachers are male, and many girls’ parents will not accept them being taught by a man.

 Many programs that encourage girls to receive an education are funded solely by international donors and implemented by NGOs, including “community-based education,” that is often taught in homes far from government schools during periods of intense conflict.
 However, donors have become increasingly disengaged in recent years.
 The HRW report says that these programs “have no consistent connection with the government school system and come and go due to the unreliable cycles of funding to nongovernmental organizations.”